9 Clever Ideas for Decluttering and Organizing Your Garage

 - Everyday Items: Set up an easily accessible shelf or cupboard for the things you use every day but don’t have room for inside.

-- Tall and Thin Items: Use the side walls of the garage to store long items vertically on hooks.
+- Tall and Thin Items: Use hooks on the side walls of the garage to store long items like ladders.

 - Seldom-Used Items: Keep seasonal items or things you don’t use often high and tucked away in a cabinet in the corner or hanging from the ceiling.

-- Work Station Items: Whatever your passion or hobby, create a small workstation near the back of the garage with cabinets for storage and table space to work on.
+- Workstation Items: Create a small workstation near the back of the garage with cabinets for storage and table space to work.

-Dealing with a cluttered, messy area can seem overwhelming, but with the right garage storage solutions and organization ideas, you can have a clean and functional area – with room to park your car.
-Remember these garage organization ideas when you decide to tidy up your space.
+Dealing with a disorganized garage can be frustrating.
+But, with the right garage storage solutions and organization ideas, you can have a clean and functional area – with room to park your car.
+If you find yourself still short on storage space, Value Store It offers a variety of personal storage solutions at affordable prices in convenient locations throughout Florida and Massachusetts.
+Reserve your storage unit online today!